Marija-Kov/coding-challenges/README.md

-This is my sandbox repository for coding challenges.
+This is my sandbox repository for coding challenges and tryouts.